Considering “lot of buzzes around”;

 The latest version of it has released as Julia v1.5 on August 1, 2020.
 The newest version embraces novel features and improved performance the alliance of developers.
 The related codes and functions are listed on Github that are available for more consideration.

-From the Julia v1.5 Documentation, Julia fundamentally focuses on generating a novel integration of dispatch-to-implementation, potential, and productivity within a single language.
+As mentioned in the Julia v1.5 Documentation, the language fundamentally is focusing on generating a novel integration of dispatch-to-implementation, potential, and productivity within a single language.
 The listing below some advantages of Julia over analogous systems;

 Freely available and open-source which is MIT licensed.